David is a Partner specialising in employment and partnership law.

 David specialises in High Court injunctions, advising on enforceability of restrictive covenants, team moves and executive terminations.

-David is noted as a “Recommended Practitioner” for Partnership (Contentious) Chambers and Partners 2020.
+David is noted as a “Recommended Practitioner” for Partnership (Contentious) by Chambers and Partners UK 2020.

-In Legal 500 2019, David is noted for both Partnership and Employment (Employers), and is described as ‘[…]focused, aggressive but never uncommercial.
+In Legal 500 UK 2020, David was recognised for Partnership (Contentious) and Employment (Employers), described as ‘focused, aggressive but never uncommercial.
 Excellent at what he does.’

-David is named as an “Expert” in Labour and Employment law by Who’s Who Legal Labour and Employment 2019
+David was also named as an “Expert” in Labour and Employment law by Who’s Who Legal Labour and Employment 2019

 Legal 500 2016